-We all know the purpose of cat litter; but, what if I were to tell you that it has a multitude of uses around the home?
+We all know the purpose of using cat litter when you own a cat, but you might be surprised at the multitude of uses for cat litter around the home?

-It’s one of those products where you go, wow, that’s a great idea and then promptly forget what it was.
-Book mark this page, you will need to come back.
+Cat litter is one of those products where you go, wow, that’s a great way to use cat litter and then promptly forget the good idea.
+Book mark this page, you will need to come back to refresh your memory.

-From absorbing spills and odors to using it as a deodorizer, cat litter is useful and versatile.
+Cat litter is useful and versatile, from absorbing spills and odors to using it as a deodorizer, .

-Smelly fridge?
-Musty closets?
-Damp basements?
-Cat litter can help to eliminate odors and keep your home smelling fresh.
+Cat litter can help to remove smells in a refrigerator, a musty closet or damp basement and keep your home smelling fresh.

-Even if you don’t have a cat, add kitty litter to your shopping list today.
-You will be amazed at its many different uses.
+Even if you don’t own a cat, add cat litter to your shopping list today.
+You will be amazed at the many different cat litter uses.

 Maybe you will end up getting a cat as well.